-The PPE required to reduce the risk of transmission during dental treatment to its lowest levels (as noted in algorithm 3), are scarce.
+The PPE required to reduce the risk of transmission during dental treatment to its lowest levels, are scarce.
 Asymptomatic patients cannot be assumed to be COVID-19 free.
 As of March 31, point of care tests exist, but are extremely difficult to obtain.
 Unless point of care tests are readily available to the dental practice, no one can be assured that they are treating a non-infected individual.
 The safety of their patients, staff and themselves should be foremost when dentists exercise their professional judgment, and information regarding the relative risks is available from the ADA, via the Interim Guidance, to assist in making those decisions.

 About the ADA